Emergency Resources for Artists / Arts Related Businesses

 Financial & Medical Expense Assistance

 To support artists during the COVID-19 crisis, a coalition of national arts grantmakers have come together to create an emergency initiative to offer financial and informational resources to artists across the United States.
 Artist Relief will distribute $5,000 grants to artists facing dire financial emergencies due to COVID-19.
+Cycle IV is open until July 22 and Cycle V is open until August 19.

 Equal Sound Corona Relief Fund